 There are many home projects that require additional tools.
 It is commonly thought that you need to have a stud finder in order to find a stud in your drywall.
 But not all homeowners own a stud finder, and probably don't need one often enough to justify the purchase.
 Here are some tips for locating a stud the old-fashioned way.
-Before you go searching for studs, you should know some basic information about wall construction.
-Although every house is unique, there are some common similarities amongst most walls in homes.
+Before you go searching for studs without a stud finder, you should know some basic information about wall construction.
+Although every house is unique, there are some common similarities among most walls in homes.

 This method may seem a bit unorthodox but it works!
 You can use tape or even dental floss to drag a refrigerator magnet across the wall to find the stud.
 Wait until the magnet sticks to the wall and then….you have found your stud!
 Side note: The stronger the magnet, the better!